KittehOrg/KittehIRCClientLib/docs/index.md

 ### Debugging

+Check the [common problems](common_problems.md) page for some common situations.

 It can be useful to see input, output, and exceptions thrown while developing.
 Use the `Client.Builder` to set listeners to catch these little surprises.
 Here is a simple example, printing all of the info to the console: